gtntdev/WifiConfigViaBluetooth-Android/README.md

 Many thanks to [Brendan Myers](https://github.com/brendan-myers) for your contributions!

-Note: the projects aren't compatible as I changed not only the GUI but added some easy JSON network interface!
+Note: the projects aren't compatible as I changed not only the GUI but added some basic JSON network interface!